MoiColl/Tree_of_life_2020/Week43/friday/README.md

 + Choosing a method for estimating dN and dS adapted to your dataset.
 + Testing for purifying selection versus selective neutrality and interpreting the tests results

-Before this session, to understand all the notation, read the section [4.2 Synonymous and Nonsynonymous Substitutions](https://www.megasoftware.net/mega1_manual/Distance.html) from MEGAX help and the section Rates of Substitution of Selected Alleles from Chapter 8 in Nielsen's and Slatkin's book, specially BOX 8.2 and 8.3.
+Before this session, to understand all the notation, read the section [4.2 Synonymous and Nonsynonymous Substitutions](https://www.megasoftware.net/mega1_manual/Distance.html) from MEGAX help and the section *Rates of Substitution of Selected Alleles* from Chapter 8 in Nielsen's and Slatkin's book, specially BOX 8.2 and 8.3.

+We are going to work with the following [datasets](data.zip):

+1. `gstdDroso.meg`: exonic nuclear region sequence of 600 bp from two sister Drosophila species, *D. simulans* and *D. melanogaster*.
+This gene is involved in the detoxification.

+2. `Nd5.meg`: mitochondrial gene sequences from human and chimpanzee.
+It's a subunit of the largest of the five complexes of the electron transport chain.

+3. `HLA-3Seq.meg` : is a group of related proteins that are encoded by the major histocompatibility complex (MHC) gene complex in humans.
+The dataset has been downloaded from *Molecular Evolution and Phylogenetics* book (Nei and Kumar 2000).

 #### A. Examining patterns of substitution between a pair of sequences and using the large sample test

-First we consider two datasets that examine only divergence between two species:

-1. `gstdDroso.meg`: exonic nuclear region sequence of 600 bp from two sister Drosophila species, *D. simulans* and *D. melanogaster*.
-2. `Nd5.meg`: mitochondrial gene sequences from human chimpanzee.

 ##### 1. Estimate the number of synonymous (S) and non-synonymous (N) sites, Sd, Nd, pS, pN, dS, dN, w (omega), dN/dS using two different methods (Nei & Gojobori and Modified Nei & Gojobori) for each gene.
 Discuss the difference you observe in the estimates and how sensitive these are to the choice of methods.

-To get all this statistics you have to:
+To get all this statistics, on MEGAX, you have to:

+1. Load the data
-1. click on `DISTANCE` and click on `Compute Overall Mean Distance...`
+2. Click on `DISTANCE` and click on `Compute Overall Mean Distance...`
-2. Change:
+3. Change:
     - `Substitutions Type` to `Syn-Nonsynonymous` option
     - `Genetic Code Table` to the most apropiate option
     - `Model\Method` you can choose `Nei-Gojobori method` or `Modified Nei-Gojobori method` depending the method you want to check.
 Be aware that when you choose `Modified Nei-Gojobori method` you are aked to input a Transition/Transversion (R) value; you must check for that using MEGAX.
 Then, once you have selected the method, you have 3 aditional options for each: